 Remember back in 1996 when Mike Legg was playing for Michigan State, went behind the net, scooped the puck up on his stick and put it top shelf?

 Fast forward 10 years and Sidney Crosby does a perfect repeat of the Mike Legg goal.
 The question is, what should we call this move?
 The Crosby move, the Mike Legg goal, the Michigan move?
-I say we just break new ground and call it the scoopy puck move!
 Call it whatever you want, because we are not here to name the move, we are here to teach you how to do it.

 The Crosby move is a neat trick to do in practice, a skills competition, or even in a game!
 What you are doing is scooping the puck up onto the blade of your stick, and then throwing it at the net like a lacosse ball.
 The key to the Crosby move is to use centrifugal force.